Diabetes - type 2

 - Contact their providers if they experience such symptoms as shortness of breath, pain, swelling in the legs, or increases in blood pressure.

 Many types of anti-hyperglycemic drugs are available to help people with type 2 diabetes control their blood sugar levels.
-Most of these drugs are aimed at using or increasing sensitivity to the person's own natural stores of insulin or boosting the person's own insulin production.
+Most of these drugs are aimed at increasing sensitivity to the person's own natural stores of insulin or boosting the person's own insulin production.
 Guidelines for the optimal use of these medications are changing rapidly.